cooeoeooc/Zekun-Zhao-Final-Project/README.md

 # Zekun-Zhao-Final-Project
 The main project is “Final Project.”
-I also upload the “secrets”, which contains my API key for this program.
+I also upload the “Secrets”, which contains my API key for this program.
 There are several important functions in the file, and I also add doc string to every one of them.

 make_url_request_using_cache: Check the cache for a saved result for this url.
 If the result is found, return it.
 Otherwise send a new request, save it, then return it.